 If I am going to a store with the intent to shop around, I am usually digging through the sale section first before I head to the rest of the store.
 If you find some great items in the sale section, your standards change.
 You will look around the regular price items and actually begin to think, “is this really worth that price?”
 You may find an item not on sale that is too beautiful to put down, but you will reflect on what is worth your money.

 If you are thinking, aren’t sale items only out of season items?
 Not always.
 Stores tend to stock up on items for the season coming up and put them on sale when you actually need them!
+Some basic wardrobe items can also be found in the sales section.

 Also, work clothes are the best items to get on sale!
 Sometimes you can find tops that could be worn all year – just add layers for colder seasons.
 I prefer wearing boot cut and skinny trousers, but both of these cuts are not sold year round in the stores around me, so I always check the sales rack for these.